rapidsai/docs/resources/telemetry.md

 `telemetry-dispatch-stash-base-env-vars` which is used to populate the basic environment variable file in the first place.
-Passing the environment variable file is used instead of parameters to save on lots of cumbersome argument passing, and because Github Actions has a low cap on the number of parameters that can be passed to shared actions and workflows.
+Passing the environment variable file is used instead of parameters to save on lots of cumbersome argument passing, and because GitHub Actions has a low cap on the number of parameters that can be passed to shared actions and workflows.

-The ability to refer to local files is employed in the [`telemetry-impls/summarize`](https://github.com/rapidsai/shared-actions/tree/main/telemetry-impls/summarize) action, where a python file is used to parse and send OpenTelemetry data with the OpenTelemetry Python SDK.
+The ability to refer to local files is employed in the [`telemetry-impls/summarize`](https://github.com/rapidsai/shared-actions/tree/main/telemetry-impls/summarize) action, where a Python file is used to parse and send OpenTelemetry data with the OpenTelemetry Python SDK.
 If some value here seems like it's magically coming from nowhere, it is probably being passed in an environment variable file, loaded in the `load-then-clone` action.